research-virtualfortknox/msb-client-websocket-java/.github/CONTRIBUTING.md

 $ git push origin my-branch
 ```

-Check if a `git rebase` is neccessary before.
+Check if a `git rebase` is necessary before.
 If you have a conflict after a rebase with your remote branch on origin,
 and you are the `ONLY` one working on it, you can overwrite it on origin by